EU official warns of risks of disjointed COVID vaccine records

-BRUSSELS (Reuters) - European Union countries introducing their own COVID vaccination certificates would be left with a dangerous myriad of disjointed solutions if the 27-nation bloc fails to build a joint system, a senior official said on Wednesday.
+BRUSSELS (Reuters) -European Union countries introducing their own COVID vaccination certificates would have to grapple with a myriad of disjointed systems if the bloc fails to build a shared one, a senior official said on Wednesday.

-The EU is pushing to launch a shared digital health pass to allow tourists to travel freely this summer.
-But discussions are not yet settled on costs, data and privacy issues, as well as technical and medical aspects of the new system, among others.
+The EU is pushing to have a shared digital health pass to allow tourists to travel freely this summer.
+But discussions are not yet settled on costs, data and privacy issues, as well as technical and medical aspects of the new system.

 “If we can deliver politically, the technical solution will be ready in time.
 If we don’t, we risk fragmentation across Europe, with a multitude of possibly incompatible national solutions,” EU Justice Commissioner Didier Reynders said.